 This appendix describes the internationalization features of the operating system.
-These features provide users with the ability to process data and to interact with the system in a manner appropriate to their native language, customs, and geographic region (their locale).
+These features let users process data and interact with the system in a manner appropriate to their native language, customs, and geographic region (their locale).

 After reading this appendix, you will be able to do the following: